 With ClearWater Tech’s proven efficiency and reliable ozone systems, you can simplify the handling and storage of chemicals and lower your costs.

 It is a more innovative alternative to salt, chlorine, and other chemicals.
 It can oxidize and reduce microorganisms such as bacteria, fungus, and viruses in water faster than chlorine and faster than bromine.
 Ozone reduces odor and color.
 It can also be used for the flocculation of organic material, which simplifies mechanical filtration.
 It is generated at the point of use and then reverts back to oxygen.

 How is Ozone used for Water & Air Purification?

-Ozone must be made on-site, and used immediately.
-Ozone generators produced ozone first by compressing ambient air, then separating it out and concentrating the oxygen.
-At ClearWater Tech, we run the oxygen through a high-voltage device, called a corona, essentially “lightning in a bottle”.
-The generator then “injects” the gaseous ozone into water using negative pressure or a vacuum.
-We also sell UV generators which expose the oxygen to UV light.
-More is detailed below.
+When used correctly, ozone is very effective for many applications, especially at high concentrations.
+It must be made on-site and used immediately.
+Ozone generators produce ozone first by compressing ambient air, then separating it and concentrating the oxygen.
+The oxygen runs through a high-voltage device, called a corona, essentially “lightning in a bottle.”
+The generator then “injects” the gaseous ozone into the water using negative pressure or a vacuum.

 1. Corona Discharge (CD)

 2. Ultraviolet (UV) Light